Summary of sites added included in current Records of Bucks

 Woodrow High House, is a typical early/mid-19the century country villa landscape, with 18the century origins, in a Chiltern setting comprising formal and informal gardens and pleasure grounds and a small park, including a fine collection of ornamental trees and a grotto.
 (July 2016)

 Poundon House, with a garden initially laid out by renowned ‘Arts & Crafts’ designer Thomas Mawson, and Woodlands Park, near great Missenden, an early nineteenth century villa and park, spanning part of Grim’s Ditch.
 (June 2016)

 A new overview of our research and recording project,

 and our research sites to the end of 2015.

-You can read the latest news (end of 2015) about our project in an offprint from the latest issue of Records of Bucks Vol.56, (May) 2016, by clicking through on the link above.
+You can read the latest news (end of 2015) about our project in an offprint from the latest issue of Records of Bucks Vol.56, (May) 2016, by clicking through on the link in the title.
 It includes useful summaries of the sites, and some illustrations.
 (May 2016)